precice/openfoam-adapter/docs/config.md

 The fluid-fluid coupling module supports reading and writing pressure, velocity, and their gradients.

-Similarly to the CHT module, you need a `fixedValue` boundary condition in the respective field in order to read a value, and a `fixedGradient` boundary condition in order to read a gradient.
+Similarly to the CHT module, you need a `fixedValue` boundary condition of the respective primary field in order to read and apply values, and a `fixedGradient` boundary condition of the respective gradient field in order to read and apply gradients.

 {% experimental %}
 The FF module is still experimental and the boundary conditions presented here have not been rigorously tested.
 We already have reasons to believe that a `fixedGradient` can have [side-effects](https://github.com/precice/openfoam-adapter/issues/93) and may not lead to completely accurate results.
 {% endexperimental %}

 ### Load the adapter